AskNowQA/VANiLLa/README.md

 Dataset_SimpleQA_qualifiers_2500.json: Sample Dataset of 2500 questions (top 50 relations each having 50 questions)

+Dataset_SimpleQA_qualifiers_2000.json: Sample Dataset of 2000 questions (next 50 relations that is 50-99 each having 40 questions)

-dataset_qualifier_2500.py :fetching 2500 question for the top 50 relations(each have 50 questons) to create Dataset_SimpleQA_qualifiers_2500.json
+dataset_qualifier_2500.py: change the parameters and file name to fetch different number of relations and questions and create separate json files.
+Fetching 2500 question for the top 50 relations(each have 50 questons) to create Dataset_SimpleQA_qualifiers_2500.json.
+Also used to create Dataset_SimpleQA_qualifiers_2000.json (next 50 relations that is 50-99 each having 40 questions)

-Dataset_AMT.csv : csv file containing 1922 questions (961 lines each line having 2 questions) without questions with multiple answers
+Dataset_batch1_AMT.csv : csv file containing 1922 questions (961 lines each line having 2 questions) without questions with multiple answers
 Format : "Index","UID1","Ques1","Ans1","UID2","Ques2","Ans2"

+Dataset_batch2_AMT.csv : csv file containing 1922 questions (961 lines each line having 2 questions) without questions with multiple answers
+Format : "Index","UID1","Ques1","Ans1","UID2","Ques2","Ans2"

-dataset_csv.py : code to create Dataset_AMT.csv file
+dataset_csv.py : code to create csv file for AMT task.
+Change parameters and file names to create the different csv files for the different experiment.

 Batch_1_results.csv: csv file created from first batch of AMT experiment